-The U.S. Food and Drug Administration’s (FDA) Anesthetic and Analgesic Drug Products Advisory Committee (AADPAC) is meeting to review the company’s supplemental New Drug Application seeking approval of EXPAREL® (bupivacaine liposome injectable suspension) as a nerve block for regional analgesia.
+PARSIPPANY, N.J., Feb.
+12, 2018 (GLOBE NEWSWIRE) -- Pacira Pharmaceuticals, Inc. (NASDAQ:PCRX) today announced that the U.S. Food and Drug Administration (FDA) has posted briefing materials for the Anesthetic and Analgesic Drug Products Advisory Committee (AADPAC) meeting that will review the company’s supplemental New Drug Application seeking expansion of the current EXPAREL® (bupivacaine liposome injectable suspension) label for infiltration to include use as a nerve block for regional analgesia.

 The Prescription Drug User Fee Act (PDUFA) date for completion of the FDA’s review of the company’s sNDA for EXPAREL is April 6, 2018.

 The AADPAC reviews and evaluates available data concerning the safety and effectiveness of marketed and investigational human drug products for use in anesthesiology and surgery and makes appropriate recommendations to the Commissioner of Food and Drugs.